bregman-arie/bregman-arie.github.io/_posts/aws/2019-11-19-aws-cloud-practitioner-notes.markdown

 ### How it works

 * Users will try to query a file which happens to be on another geographic location.
-* Since it's not available in the edge location, they will get it from the origin location
+* Since it's not available in the edge location, they will get it from the original location
 * The file which wasn't available in the edge location will now be stored at the edge location
 * Any future users will get it from the edge location in their area instead of going to the origin